mehulagg/gitlab_test/doc/development/code_review.md

 High-priority merge requests should *not* sacrifice quality, team stress, or other values.

+This process focuses on the maintainer review rather than the first review, as the maintainer review is the most common bottleneck (due to the workload on the high workload maintainers).
+The intent is to not change the process for the first review.

 #### Process for making a merge request high priority

 1. The manager of the author decides the merge request should be considered to be high priority.